Ronny Henriquez: Minnesota Twins

 On March 12, 2022, Texas traded Henríquez and Isiah Kiner-Falefa to the Minnesota Twins in exchange for Mitch Garver.
 He was assigned to the Triple–A St. Paul Saints to begin the season, where he made 24 appearances (14 starts) and posted a 5.66 ERA with 106 strikeouts in 95 1/3 innings of work.
 On September 18, Henríquez was promoted to the major leagues for the first time.
 He made three appearances for Minnesota, logging a 2.31 ERA with 9 strikeouts across 11 2/3 innings of work.

 In 2023, Henríquez was relegated to the minor leagues, spending the season with the Triple–A St. Paul (as well as appearing in two games for the Single–A Fort Myers Miracle.
 In 37 games out of the bullpen for St. Paul, he registered a 5–3 record and 5.68 ERA with 49 strikeouts in 57 innings pitched.
 On November 17, 2023, Henríquez was non–tendered by Minnesota and became a free agent.
 Henríquez re–signed with the Twins on a minor league contract on November 19.

 He began the 2024 season back in Triple–A St. Paul, logging a 4.05 ERA across 7 appearances.
 On April 22, 2024, the Twins selected Henríquez's contract to the major league roster.
-In 16 appearances for Minnesota, he logged a 1-1 record and 3.26 ERA with 15 strikeouts across 19 1/3 innings pitched.
+In 16 appearances for Minnesota, he logged a 1–1 record and 3.26 ERA with 15 strikeouts across 19 1/3 innings pitched.
 Henríquez was designated for assignment by the Twins on February 7, 2025.

 Miami Marlins

 On February 11, 2025, Henriquez was claimed off waivers by the Miami Marlins.
+He made 69 appearances out of the bullpen, compiling a 7–1 record and 2.22 ERA with 98 strikeouts and seven saves across 73 innings pitched.

+On December 22, 2025, Henriquez underwent UCL reconstruction with an internal brace surgery, and was ruled out of the entirety of the 2026 season.